Collecting Rent Arrears Ontario 2026: N4 to Garnishment

 Collection agencies exist that specialize in residential landlord debt.
 They take a percentage of amounts recovered (typically 25 to 40%) but pursue collection actively through multiple channels.
 This is appropriate when the landlord doesn't have time to manage collection personally.

 The practical reality is that many former tenants who owe rent arrears are not collectible — they have no attachable assets or income.
 Investing significant time and money in pursuing judgment-proof former tenants rarely produces a recovery.
 Focus collection efforts on cases where the tenant has identified employment or assets.
+In Kitchener-Waterloo's employment market — with major employers, two universities and a college — wage garnishment is viable more often than in many Ontario markets, provided you documented the tenant's employer at application time.

 Let D&D Property Management Handle It